xdv/divvyd-historical-database/README.md

 ## Importing Data

-In order to retrieve data from the `rippled` Historical Database, you must first populate it with data.
+In order to retrieve data from the `divvyd` Historical Database, you must first populate it with data.
 Broadly speaking, there are two ways this can happen:

-* Connect to a `rippled` server that has the historical ledgers, and retrieve them.
-(Later, you can reconfigure the `rippled` server not to keep history older than what you have in your Historical Database.)
+* Connect to a `divvyd` server that has the historical ledgers, and retrieve them.
+(Later, you can reconfigure the `divvyd` server not to keep history older than what you have in your Historical Database.)
     * You can choose to retrieve only new ledgers as they are validated, or you can retrieve old ledgers, too.
 * Or, you can load a dump from a database that already has the historical ledger data.
 (At this time, there are no publicly-available database dumps of historical data.)
 Use the standard process for your database.